 We rode through more hail storms along snow capped mountains at 4,600 metres, and then back into the warmth.
 This cycle would repeat itself at least once a day.

 We used one of our last remaining days on the bikes to get to Puno to see Lake Titicaca.
 It was pissing down by the time we got there, so heavily that we didn’t even bother seeing the worlds highest navigable lake.
 Puno was one of the nicer towns in Peru (not a great standard to go by), though it was impossible to find a hostel or cheap accommodation with secure parking.

 Roadside Accommodation in Peru

-The most frsutration we had trying to find a place to stay, was in a town/small city called Espinar.
-We were travelling from Arequipa to Cusco, and the persistent occurence of bucketloads of ice landing on us, dissuaded us from our camping attempts.
+The most frustration we had trying to find a place to stay, was in a town/small city called Espinar.
+We were travelling from Arequipa to Cusco, and the persistent occurrence of bucketloads of ice landing on us, dissuaded us from our camping attempts.